-By some formulas, you get that sigma, the rate of exploitation goes to zero when v(value of labour power) = 1, so when workers spend their time working for themselves (and not for capitalists).
+By some formulas, you get that sigma, the rate of exploitation goes to zero when v (value of labour power) = 1, so when workers spend their time working for themselves (and not for capitalists).

-The Rate of Profit is a ratio btw surplus and sum of constant and variable capital, and it rises when the rate of exploitation increases and it falls when value composition of capital (q, the ratio of constant capital to the total capital invested) increases.
+The Rate of Profit is a ratio btw surplus and sum of constant and variable capital, and it rises when the rate of exploitation increases, and it falls when value composition of capital (q, the ratio of constant capital to the total capital invested) increases.

 Competition leads to equalization of rate of profit = equalization of value composition of capital and so = equal exploitation of workers in all sectors.
 In those sectors where q is higher, so is exploitation.